AsumVictor/endiAPI/docs/NODEMAILER_SETUP.md

 2. **Verify credentials:**
    - Ensure `EMAIL_AUTH_USER` and `EMAIL_AUTH_PASSWORD` are correct
-   - For Gmail, use an App Password, not your regular password
+   - For Gmail, use an App Password, not the regular password

 3. **Check port and security:**
    - Port 465 requires `EMAIL_SECURE=true`